Cloud.typography User Guide

 The Fonts Panel

 Use a project’s Fonts panel to pick the font styles you want to include.
 On top you’ll see a list of the font families currently being delivered for this project, each of which can be expanded to show the styles included.
-Shown below, in grey, are the other webfonts available from your library.
-These include the free webfonts you’ve chosen with your subscription, as well as any fonts that you’ve purchased for either web or desktop use.
+The Add fonts to this project menu below will display a list of all fonts in the H&Co library available to use.

 Family Groupings